 Ever since 2010, when Despicable Me came into theaters, Minions have been settling in our hearts for good.
 These cute yellow creatures started by being just sidekicks in the first movie, but now they are main protagonists of their own sequels.
-The newest one, Minions: Rise of Gru, has premiered on June 16th around the world and is already acclaimed by fans and critics alike.
+The newest one, Minions: Rise of Gru, haWhat are the origins of the words and phrases used by Minions?s premiered on June 16th around the world and is already acclaimed by fans and critics alike.
 However, the more we love these heartwarming creatures, the more we want to know what they are talking about.
 Do Minions speak a real language?
 And if so, what are the words and phrases that they use in the movies?
 Let’s take a look at what language do minions speak.

 What language do Minions speak?

 This question had fans wondering for several years now.
 Minion language seems to be just cute gibberish at first, but it’s actually not entirely true.
 Directors of Minion movies, Pierre Coffin and Chris Renaud, have created the Minion language by taking several words and phrases from many languages.
 They worked on this concept right at the beginning, so if you’re wondering what language do the minions speak in Despicable Me, it’s the same one that appears in the latest movies.

 Although Minionese isn’t a fully fledged language, we can see that our favorite yellow creatures are able to communicate with it just fine.
 So, do Minions speak a real language?
 Well, in the movies, their supervisor Gru is seen with a big dictionary, so we can assume that in this universe a full Minion language exists.